emfancypants/Canny/README.md

 ### Side Bar
 * **Customise Quick Input**
-  * Users can change the buttons on the quick input screen to the most used categories to spendings the user makes on a frequent basis, to make keying in his expenditure even easier.
+  * Users can change the buttons on the quick input screen to the most used categories to spendings the user makes on a frequent basis, to make keying in their expenditures easier.
 * **Customise Dashboard**
   * Users can choose what to include in their dashboard.